 The world of eCommerce is going through some exciting times.
-If you follow technology news and tech trends then you might be aware that PWAs are rapidly gaining momentum and might soon be the actual way of building online stores.
+If you follow technology news and tech trends, then you might be aware that Magento 2 progressive web app is rapidly gaining momentum and might soon be the actual way of building online stores.

-Magento introduced Magento PWA studio some time ago which is basically a kit or a set of tools that can be used to build online stores that behave like apps.
+To bring PWAs to reality, Magento introduced the Magento PWA studio some time ago, which is a kit or a set of tools that can be used to build online stores that behave like apps.
 Similarly, Vue Storefront is rapidly becoming the open source technology of choice for building online shops using PWA.

 So, what exactly is a PWA?